-The TCSG12 is a curious primary weapon as its able to carry an ACOG scope, fires slugs, and has a magazine capacity of 10.
-It’s damage is on par with any DMR in the game, but has some fall off over 20 metres, which means you won’t be able to beat Glaz in a sniping duel.
-Below that distance however, and you’ll kill with two shots to the upper body and one shot to the head regardless on what armour rating you’re up against – the average kill distance in Siege is well below 20 metres, so don’t worry about that fall-off too much.
+The TCSG12 is a curious primary weapon as it’s able to carry an ACOG scope, fires slugs, and has a magazine capacity of ten.
+Its damage is on par with any DMR in the game, but has some fall-off over 20 metres, which means you won’t be able to beat Glaz in a sniping duel.
+Below that distance, however, and you’ll kill with two shots to the upper body and one shot to the head regardless on what armour rating you’re up against – the average kill distance in Siege is well below 20 metres, so don’t worry about that fall-off too much.
 Recoil on PC is manageable, but console players will struggle to land consecutive hits with this monstrosity.
 The TCSG12 can also be used to breach hatches and pop holes in walls, offering some additional utility to your team.

 Verdict: take the shottie.

 How to counter Kaid